 Cucumber farming is mostly done in the open field in Nigeria.
-Open filed cultivation of cucumbers do not need any protected covering or house.
-From our experience, about 98& of the cucumber farmers in Nigeria cultivate cucumbers in the open field.
+Open filed cultivation of cucumbers does not need any protected covering or house.
+From our experience, about 98% of the cucumber farmers in Nigeria cultivate cucumbers in the open field.

 Open field cultivation of cucumbers is not as expensive as the use of greenhouses.
 All a farmer needs is to get a farmland, prepare the soil, make ridges, fertilise the soil and plant his cucumber seeds.
 Staking is very important in open field cultivation of cucumbers.

 In the open field cultivation of cucumbers, the use of pesticides is very important because the plants do not have covering that can shield them from pests.
 Staking is done with the use of bamboo or planks, binding wire and ropes.
 Staking can also be done with the use of cucumber staking nets.

 Cucumber Farming under Greenhouse